Effective field theory interpretation of ATLAS measurements involving the Higgs boson, electroweak bosons and the top quark: Theoretical predictions

 \subsubsection{Input parameters and symmetry assumptions}

 The $\{m_W,m_Z,G_\mathrm{F}\}$ electroweak input parameter scheme is used for the theoretical prediction of observables at the LHC and LEP.
 The measurements of the $Z$ boson mass $m_Z$ at LEP~\cite{ALEPH:2005ab} and the $W$ boson mass $m_W$ at ATLAS~\cite{STDM-2019-24} are sufficiently model-independent for these inputs to remain valid in a more general SMEFT scenario.
 The value of the Fermi constant $G_\mathrm{F}$ is determined from muon decays, which are affected by the Wilson coefficients \cHlthree and \cllone, such that the true value of $G_\mathrm{F}$ is a function of these parameters.
 Quarks from the first two generations and leptons from all three generations are assumed to be massless, and the four-flavour scheme is used for parton distribution functions.
 In this interpretation, the top-flavour symmetry scheme is adopted, which assumes a $U(2)^3$ symmetry in the quark sector.
 Under this scheme, the quarks of the first two generations and the third generation are treated independently.
 In the lepton sector, flavour diagonality is assumed, so that the lepton-antilepton pair of each generation is described independently.
 These relaxed assumptions allow for a dedicated treatment of heavy-flavour quarks and each lepton generation, enabling tests of lepton flavour universality violation.
+The assumptions introduced in the quark sector with respect to a general flavour symmetry scheme are justified by the set of measurements that are included in this work, which would not provide sufficient sensitivity to distinguish between operators involving light quarks.

 Only operators that conserve charge-parity (CP) symmetry, i.e. CP-even operators, are considered and the Wilson coefficients are assumed to be real-valued.
-The list of operators and corresponding Wilson coefficients relevant to the processes studied in this paper is given in Table~\ref{tab:relevant-operators-1} and Table~\ref{tab:relevant-operators-2}.
+The list of operators and corresponding Wilson coefficients relevant to the processes studied in this paper is given in Tables~\ref{tab:relevant-operators-1} and \ref{tab:relevant-operators-2}.
 The Warsaw basis operators are grouped into purely bosonic operators, operators containing both boson and fermion fields, four-lepton operators, four-fermion operators containing both quark and lepton fields, and four-quark operators.
 Operators with negligible impact on the combined measurements within the sensitivity of the datasets considered are not included in these tables.